 Unemployment Insurance link below and the Coronavirus Aid, Relief, and Economic Security CARES ACT ⇓

 COVID-19 Pandemic Resource Guide for Workers Needing Immediate Assistance link below ⇓

 Signing the Books or Out of Work list

-- Members are encouraged to use the phone to sign the Books until this pandemic has passed.
+- Members are encouraged to use email or fax to sign the Books until this pandemic has passed.

 National Disease Emergency Response Agreement (NDERA) National Agreement Signed March 16, 2020 by IBEW and NECA